LeetCode-in-Python/LeetCode-in-Python.github.io/g0001_0100/s0002_add_two_numbers/readme.md

 *   `0 <= Node.val <= 9`
 *   It is guaranteed that the list represents a number that does not have leading zeros.

+Here are the steps to solve the "Add Two Numbers" problem:

 ### Approach:

 1. **Initialize Pointers and Carry:**